ytakzk/Fusuma/README.md

 ## Features
 - [x] UIImagePickerController alternative
 - [x] Cropping images in camera roll
-- [x] Taking a square-sized photo using AVFoundation
+- [x] Taking a square-sized photo and a video using AVFoundation
 - [x] Flash: On Off
 - [x] Camera Mode: Front Back